 - Tell me about a website that you feel markets its goods or services well and tell me why you think this is.

-- Know what to expect and prepare, prepare, prepare for your Marketing Job Interview
+3. Know what to expect and prepare for your Marketing Job Interview

-Being prepared is three-quarters of the battle when it comes to interview performance and so it’s important to prepare for the questions that go beyond the generic ones listed above.
+When it comes to interviews, being prepared is three-quarters of the battle.
+It’s important to prepare for the questions that go beyond the generic ones listed above.

-According to London marketing recruitment agency spotlightrecruitment.com generally these can be categorised as follows:
+According to a London marketing recruitment agency, generally, these can be categorised as follows:

-– Creative questions (Here’s a whole punch/Polly pocket/another inane object… how would you market it to the world?
-OR Your company’s product [mineral water] becomes suddenly outlawed… how could you re-use the plastic bottle?)
+- Creative questions: Here’s a hole punch/Polly pocket/another inane object.
+How would you market it to the world?
+Or, your company’s product [mineral water] becomes suddenly outlawed: How could you re-use the plastic bottle?

-A golden rule of any interview, regardless of industry or position, is to know the company to which you’re applying.
-You should find out about their history, their structure and their target market and moreover you should find out about who will be interviewing you and what roles they play within the company.
+A golden rule of an interview, regardless of industry or position, is to know the company to which you’re applying.
+You should find out about their history, their structure and their target market and moreover, you should find out about who will be interviewing you and what roles they play within the company.

-Faintly you should think of a few solid reasons as to why this company appeals to you, as it’s pretty likely that you’ll be asked about why you find the position a suitable one.
+Think of a few solid reasons as to why this company appeals to you.
+You will be asked about why you find the position a suitable one.

 The very best of interviews are actually less formal and more conversational.
 Key tips to move the interview into more of a conversational direction are: